 - Spring Term: Starts in late January and ends in mid-July.

 All BC students will live with an Argentine host family.
-One month prior to their arrival in Buenos Aires, the on-site coordinator will email students with the host family options so that students can express their preferences for housing assignments.
+One month prior to their arrival in Buenos Aires, the BC resident director will email students with the host family options so that students can express their preferences for housing assignments.

 Each host family has experience hosting international students, internet access, and lives in a safe neighborhood close to public transportation.
 In general, the students cannot cook in homestays but are provided breakfast and dinner and are allowed to store food in the refrigerator.